finos/rune-dsl/documentation/documentation.rst

 Those special types are designed to flag attributes which result from running some logic, such that model implementations can identify where to stamp the output in the model.

-.. note:: This qualified type feature in the Rosetta DSL is under evaluation and may be replaced by a mechanism that is purely based on annotations in the future.

 Calculation
 """""""""""

 The ``calculation`` qualified type, when specified instead of the type for the attribute, represents the outcome of a calculation in the model.
-An attribute with the ``calculation`` type is meant to be associated to a function annotated with the ``calculation`` keyword, as described in the `Calculation Function Section`_.
-The type is implied by the function output.

-An example usage is the conversion from clean price to dirty price for a bond, as part of a ``CleanPrice`` type:
+An example usage is the conversion from clean price to dirty price for a bond.

 .. code-block:: Haskell